 The crypto world’s growth in recent years has been supported financially by venture capital funds.
 So, how do they work?
 Which are the main ones?

 In 2021, the crypto sector raised huge funds from corporations and venture capital companies.
-Due to the loose monetary policy and the economic crisis caused by the pandemic, the shareholders’ tendency seems to be towards high-risk but high-potential sectors such as crypto, the Metaverse and Web3.
-Whereas venture capital investments in start-ups or crypto projects amounted to USD 3.1 billion in 2020, by 2021 it had increased to USD 25.2 billion ( a 713% surge).
-So, what are venture capital funds in the crypto world and how do they work?
-Which are the 10 crypto venture capital funds you should know?
+Due to the loose monetary policy and the economic crisis caused by the pandemic, the shareholders’ tendency has been towards high-risk but high-potential sectors such as crypto, the Metaverse and Web3.
+However, in 2022 investments dropped by 35 per cent compared to 2021, to around USD 415 billion in the last year, the recession has driven away investors more accustomed to risk, and this is likely to be the trend in 2023 as well.
+But what are venture capital funds in the crypto world and how do they work?

 How does a Crypto Venture Capital fund work?
 Be it a standard or a Crypto VC, it all starts with a group of investors deciding to fund the growth of a newly founded company with their own money, expecting it to multiply their profits soon.
 In terms of venture capitals, the extent of the risk is directly proportional to the profit if the business is successful.